ARCHER2-HPC/archer2-website/_courses/210000-mpi-self-service.md

 - general design issues.

-This self-service course includes a series of Lecture videos (with closed-captions and downloadable slides) which you can work through at your own pace and in your own time.
+This self-service course includes a series of Lecture videos (with closed captions and downloadable PDF slides) which you can work through at your own pace and in your own time.

-Hands-on practical programming exercises are included, with the option of working in either Fortran or C.
+Hands-on practical programming exercises are included, with the option of working in either C, C++ or Fortran.

-Access to ARCHER2 provided for participants to build and run the exercises.
+Access to ARCHER2 is provided for participants to build and run the exercises.

 ### Intended Learning Outcomes